Copyright © 2013 Wiley Periodicals Inc.

 The manuscript should have a uniform style and be submitted exactly as the author wishes it to appear in print.
 It should consist of subdivisions in the following sequence: title page; abstract; text; acknowledgments; references; footnotes; tables; figure legends.
 Start each subdivision on a new page.

 Suggested Reviewers: Authors must select at least one member of the Editorial Board, with the requisite expertise to evaluate their article, as a potential reviewer at the time of manuscript submission.
-Please consult Synapse's Editorial Board directory for a listing of each board member's areas of focus will appear when you mouse over the member's name.
+Please consult Synapse's Editorial Board directory for a listing of our board members.
+Each board member's areas of focus will appear when you mouse over the member's name.

 - Title of paper